A History and Overview of the Ripley P. Bullen Projectile Point Type Collection

 These projectile points are broadly grouped by archaeological time periods and composite location maps have been generated for each archaeological cultural period from the Paleoindian to the Contact Era (Explore the Collection by Temporal Period).
-At present, more than two-thirds of the 64 types and subtypes are completed.
-These include: Paleoindian (Clovis, Simpson, Suwannee), Early Dalton (Bolen Beveled, Bolen Plain, Gilchrist, Greenbriar, Hardaway Side Notched, Marianna), Late Dalton (Beaver Lake, Colbert Dalton, Nuckolls Dalton, Santa Fe, Tallahassee, Wacissa, Stanfield), Early Archaic (Arredondo, Florida Spike, Hamilton, Sumter, Thonotosassa, Kirk Serrated), Middle Archaic (Florida Morrow Mountain, Savannah River, Hillsborough, Newnan), Late Archaic (Alachua, Levy, Marion, Putnam, Culbreath, Clay), Transitional (Lafayette, Citrus, Hernando) and Woodland (Post-Archaic Regional/Deptford/Swift Creek) (Florida Adena, Florida Copena, Gadsden, Sarasota, Taylor, Westo, Jackson, Ocala).
-Please visit our website again for updates on the remainder of the collection (Mississippian (Post-Archaic Regional; Deptford/Weeden Island/St. Johns), and Alachua Tradition to Contact Period (Post-Archaic Regional; Ft.
-Walton/Safety Harbor/St. Johns).
+All of the represented types and subtypes are now available for viewing online.
+These include: Paleoindian (Clovis, Simpson, Suwannee), Early Dalton (Bolen Beveled, Bolen Plain, Gilchrist, Greenbriar, Hardaway Side Notched, Marianna), Late Dalton (Beaver Lake, Colbert Dalton, Nuckolls Dalton, Santa Fe, Tallahassee, Wacissa, Stanfield), Early Archaic (Arredondo, Florida Spike, Hamilton, Sumter, Thonotosassa, Kirk Serrated), Middle Archaic (Florida Morrow Mountain, Savannah River, Hillsborough, Newnan), Late Archaic (Alachua, Levy, Marion, Putnam, Culbreath, Clay), Transitional (Lafayette, Citrus, Hernando), Woodland (Post-Archaic Regional/Deptford/Swift Creek) (Florida Adena, Florida Copena, Gadsden, Sarasota, Taylor, Westo, Jackson, Ocala), Mississippian (Post-Archaic Regional; Deptford/Weeden Island/St. Johns) (Bradford, Duval, Leon, O’Leno, Columbia), and Alachua Tradition to Contact Period (Post-Archaic Regional; Ft.
+Walton/Safety Harbor/St. Johns) (Pinellas, Tampa, Itchetucknee).

 General location maps by Florida county were generated for the projectile point types in the collection.
 These maps do not reflect the distribution or specific site location(s) of any given projectile point type across the state or outside Florida.
 A composite map of the counties, however, reveals that the 30 counties where the original Bullen projectile points came from are primarily in the northern half of the state.
 In general, this corresponds to the natural lithic resources (e.g., chert) in the state.
 Archaeological evidence supports this as South Florida sites contain shell tools predominately and limited stone tools (e.g., Austin 1995, 1996, 1997, 2011; Austin and Estabrook 2000; Simpson 1941; Upchurch 1980; Upchurch, Strom and Nuckels 1981).
 Upchurch and Strom's chert research collections were donated to the Florida Museum in 1983 and another larger collection of chert from around the state was again donated by Sam Upchurch in 1993.
 The Upchurch Chert Type Collection is curated in the Florida Archeology holdings of the Florida Museum.